-Brandishing a Weapon in Nevada
+NRS 202.320: Brandishing a Weapon in Nevada—Definition, Penalties, and More

 This form of self-defense is extremely common, though it is rarely talked about.
 If someone shot an attacker as a self-defense mechanism, they could be excused for killing because it was in self-defense, but they could be accused of brandishing a weapon.
 The NRS 202.320 law makes it a crime to draw or brandish a knife, firearm, or any deadly weapon in a threatening way.

-Drawing a Deadly Weapon
+What Does Brandishing Mean: Definition Drawing a Deadly Weapon

+Brandishing a weapon is defined as displaying or exhibiting a deadly weapon in a threatening manner.
+This includes drawing the weapon from its holster, concealing it, or pointing it at another person in a menacing way.
 In Nevada, drawing or brandishing a weapon is considered a crime if all of the following criteria is met:

 - The weapon is drawn, or brandished in an angry or threatening way.

 - The weapon is a deadly weapon such as a gun, knife, sword, dirk, or any other deadly weapon.